ubco-W2022T2-data301/project-group-group59/README.md

 ## Team Members

-- Person 1: Akshay Mhai:
+- Person 1: Akshay Mahi: He is a third year Mgmt Student, with a primary focus in accounting.
 - Person 2: Brianna Chernenkoff: She is a third year BSc Student, majoring in General Studies with a focus in Data Science and Psychology.
-- Person 3: one sentence about you!

 ## Images